 Marginal Seat deals

-Adam Bennett at reports:
+Adam Bennett at NZ Herald reports:

-is sensible and not unusual.
-Off memory most elections there have been some seats where ACT doesn't stand a candidate to avoid splitting the centre-right electorate vote.
+This is sensible and not unusual.
+Off memory most elections there have been some seats where ACT doesn’t stand a candidate to avoid splitting the centre-right electorate vote.
 One of the nice things about MMP is that you can still contest the party vote, without needing to stand in an electorate.

 “I don’t make those decisions.
 I’m not on the campaign committee and I’m not on the Act board so I can’t speak with any authority but would it make sense, for instance, to lose the seat of New Plymouth to Andrew Little, a future leader of the Labour party, likely to be the leader of the Labour Party post the election, to lose that seat held by Jonathan Young because we put up an Act candidate?”

-Mr Banks indicated Act would consider a more policy of not standing in marginal seats.
+Mr Banks indicated Act would consider a more general policy of not standing in marginal seats.
 “I would not want to dislodge any high-quality National Party MPs from their marginal seats by way of putting up an Act candidate.”

 Very sensible stuff from Banskie.